Articles and links about and by Larry Loyie — great material for school projects about Larry Loyie

 In February 1995, they toured to five federal British Columbia prisons with the play.
 They drove through winter snowstorms with their actors (including actor Evan Adams, today a respected medical doctor and actor/playwright Marie Clements).
 In 1998, they adapted the play for a Treaty 8 conference in Kinuso, with students from the Swan River First Nation School as actors.
 They also staged the play at the Weesageechak Theatre Festival in Toronto.

 Larry also wrote The Healing, A Memoir for Four Voices which introduced his themes of traditional life and residential school.
-The Healing was performed more than 30 times at gatherings and conferences.
+The Healing was performed at gatherings and conferences.

 After three plays, Larry decided to write children’s books.
 “I wanted to share the culture and adventures I loved so much as a child with a wider audience,” he said.